alamers/openhab-addons/bundles/org.openhab.binding.openwebnet/README_beta.md

 ### 1b.
 Install Manually

-***Alternatively*** this binding can be installed manually:

 1. Download the [latest released JAR file](https://github.com/mvalla/openhab2-addons/releases)

 1. Copy the JAR file to your openHAB2 `addons` folder.
-On Linux or RaspberryPi it is under:
+On Linux and RaspberryPi it is under `/usr/share/openhab2/addons/`

-      `/usr/share/openhab2/addons/`

 ### 2. Activate Dependencies

-After the binding is installed, from Marketplace or manually, some *features dependencies must be activated manually*:
+After the binding has been installed, from Marketplace or manually, some *features dependencies must be activated manually*:

 - from [Karaf console](https://www.openhab.org/docs/administration/console.html):
     - `feature:install openhab-transport-serial`